sahirbhatnagar/eclust/README.md

 -->

+**This package is under active development**

 # eclust

-The `eclust` package implements the methods developped in the paper *A model for interpretable high dimensional interactions*.
+The `eclust` package implements the methods developped in the paper *An analytic approach for interpretable predictive models in high dimensional data, in the presence of interactions with exposures (2016+)* [Preprint](http://sahirbhatnagar.com/slides/manuscript1_SB_v4.pdf).
 Breifly, `eclust` is a two-step procedure: 1a) a clustering stage where variables are clustered based on some measure of similarity, 1b) a dimension reduction stage where a summary measure is created for each of the  clusters, and 2) a simultaneous variable selection and regression stage on the summarized cluster measures.

 ## Installation